 Skip to Content

-The Pearse Lyons Distillery is arguably the most beautiful out of the many whiskey distilleries in Dublin.
+The Pearse Lyons Distillery is arguably one of the most beautiful distilleries in the world.

 Although the Jameson Distillery, the Teeling Distillery and the Roe and Co Distillery are all great in their own right, none go toe-to-toe with Pearse Lyons for sheer uniqueness.